sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/continuous_integration.md

 For more advanced usage for specific run types, see [Developing run types](#developing-run-types).

+For caching artefacts to speed up builds, see [How to cache CI artefacts](../how-to/cache_ci_artefacts.md).

 #### Developing PR checks

 To create a new check that can run on pull requests on relevant files, check the [`changed.Files`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/dev/ci/internal/ci/changed/changed.go) type to see if a relevant `affectsXyz` check already exists.